 Read MoreSkipping Managua.
 Part II.
 Leon

-One week after visiting Granada, we drove into its long-time rival – Leon.
+One week after visiting Granada, we drove into its long-time rival—Leon.
 Like Granada, Leon is set in a breathtaking location.
 Approaching the city from the north, we counted at least six volcanoes on the horizon, all part of the Cordillera de Maribios.
-As we got closer to the […]
+As we got closer, it became obvious that […]

 Read MoreSkipping Managua.
 Part I. Granada